BongekileM/Xplore-SA-Website/README.md

 Contributions are welcome.
 To make a contribution:
 * Open an issue.
 * Fork and clone this repository.
-* send a pull request.
+* Send a pull request.

 # Authors
 * [Bongekile Mncube](https://github.com/BongekileM)